nt-rbmk/demo-tf-ans/README.md

 **Improvements/TBD**

-Create a separate security group for EC2s in public subnet(s) Create and attach an EIP to the EC2 (In that way we know in advance the EC2's public IP) Create a site2site VPN and add EC2 into the private subnet.
+Create a separate security group for EC2s in public subnet(s)

+Create and attach an EIP to the EC2 (In that way, we know in advance the EC2's public IP so we can add it into ansible/hosts file)

+Create a site2site VPN and add EC2 into the private subnet.